jaimemendozadev/alwayssaved-fe-app/README.md

 For example:

 - You'll need to specify the `REGION`, the name of your S3 `BUCKET`, etc.
-- You'll need to specify the MongoDB `USER` name, database `PASSWORD`, and the url of the `MONGO_DB_CLUSTER` so we can connect to the running instance of your database.
+- You'll need to specify all the `MONGO_DB_` variables from your MongoDB Cluter so you can connect to the running instance of your database.
 - Notice you also need to have setup a <a href="https://qdrant.tech/" target="_blank">Qdrant</a> Database ahead of time with the name of your collection.
-Your Qdrant connection details need to be stored in the AWS Parameter Store (<a href="#aws-systems-manager-parameter-store-variables">see next section</a>)
+Your Qdrant connection details need to be stored in the AWS Parameter Store (<a href="#aws-systems-manager-parameter-store-variables">see next section</a>).

 Here's a list of all the env variables you'll need in the file, with some of the variables already prefilled for you: